alttch/psrt/proto.md

 Server: OK or closes the socket

 The client can have only one data socket with the same token.
-The client may close the data socket and the reuse the token to open a new one.
+The client may close the data socket and then reuse the token to open a new one.

 ### Keep-alive pings